The relationship between stress and eating disorders

 - Journaling: Writing down thoughts and feelings during high-anxiety moments helps express oneself.
 Journaling is also a valuable tool in reflection to understand stressors and triggers.

 - Art: Channeling stress into a creative art project is a great way to express and manage emotions.
-Music writing, drawing, sewing, and painting are great creative options to explore.
+Music writing, drawing, sewing, and painting are great creative options.

 - Counseling: Coping with stress is not always something a person can do independently.
-Sometimes it's helpful to seek stress management guidance from a trained counselor or therapist.
+Sometimes it's helpful to seek stress management guidance from a trained counselor or therapist so you can learn and practice coping skills on your own.